Princess Elisabeth of Hesse and by Rhine: Engagement and marriage

 Ella and Sergei celebrated their engagement with her family at Darmstadt in February 1884.
 Sergei, for his part, was soon writing home to his brother Paul, "Ella is, if possible, even more beautiful.
 We both sit together a lot.
 In the mornings she is in my room, and I teach her some Russian, which is very funny.
 I even make her write.
 I also teach her the words to 'god save the tsar'.
 Now we often go out all over Darmstadt alone."

 They were first cousins once removed (Elisabeth's great-grandfather, her father's paternal grandfather, Louis II, Grand Duke of Hesse, was Sergei's maternal grandfather) and had known each other all their lives.
 There were hesitations on both sides, and Elisabeth first rejected his proposal of marriage.
 Queen Victoria, who had anti-Russian sentiments, opposed the marriage of her motherless granddaughter.
 Elisabeth and her surviving sisters were not pressured into following political marriages; they were allowed to follow their own inclination.
 After the couple spent some time together at Schloss Wolfsgarten in Darmstadt in September 1883, Elisabeth agreed to marry him.
 Their engagement was announced publicly on 26 February 1884 when Sergei returned to visit her in Darmstadt.

 When he arrived at the Neues Palais that February, he had with him a wealth of jewels that he showered on his bride-to-be.
-Among the engagement presents Sergei brought with him to Darmstadt were ropes of jewelry and brooches of ores.
+Among the engagement presents Sergei brought with him to Darmstadt were ropes of jewellery and brooches of ores.
 Ella herself recalled how Sergei, having insisted that she put them all on at once, pinned each and every brooch onto her dress until she could hardly stand under the weight.
 'I looked like a Christmas tree!' she wrote, 'And we had a terrible time getting them all off because we couldn't find the clasps'.